repwolfe/svn2ftp/README.md

 be on its own line and spelled correctly.
 All files or folders should be written relative to the folder containing the svnignore file.
 Files should include their extension.
 Folders are indicated with a / at the end of the name.
 You can add comments by starting the line with a #.
-The ignore file itself is automatically ignored.

 ## TODO
 - Modify post-commit.bat so the command prompt closes automatically